PerBothner/atom-domterm/README.md

 The atom-domterm package requires the ``domterm`` command to be in your PATH.
 (If not, edit the ``domtermCommand`` variable in ``lib/domterm-view.js``.)
-Otherwise atom-domterm requires no native code or extra packages.
+The domterm command runs as a server, which provides session (pty) management, and serves up the needed JavaScript and styles.
+Apart from the domterm application, atom-domterm requires no native code or extra packages.

-To run it, place a link to the atom-domterm directory in ``~/.atom/packages``.
+To run atom-domterm, place a link to the atom-domterm directory in ``~/.atom/packages``.
 Then DomTerm should come up in the Atom ``Packages`` menu.

-The domterm command runs as a server.
-It implements session (pty) management, and serves up the needed JavaScript and styles.

 Note there is already an Electron wrapper for DomTerm, which works very well.
 That is included in the DomTerm sources, and is the default user interface for DomTerm.

-The atom-domterm has only been tested on Fedora 27.
+The atom-domterm package has only been tested on Fedora 27.
-Most functionality works pretty well, though more testing is needed, and integration with Atom is limited can be improved.
+Most functionality works pretty well, though more testing is needed.

 ## Features